Otoru/Ditto/README.md

 All project settings are done using **environment variables**.

 The `.env.example` file contains a template with everything you need to configure.

+### 🔒 Auth0

+If you don't know how to configure auth0, see [this](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) material.